atsepkov/vim-tabularity/README.md

 	#	bar
 	#	food
 	################################
-	def new function(world, bar, food):
+	def new_function(world, bar, food):
 		...

-You can auto-fill available arguments by putting the cursor on one of the arguments in the new function and running `tabularity#Complete()`, this will result in `world` and `bar` getting populated based on their descriptions in other function docstrings:
+You can auto-fill available argument descriptions in `new_function` by putting the cursor on one of the arguments in the new function and running `tabularity#Complete()`, this will result in `world` and `bar` getting populated based on their descriptions in other function docstrings:

 	################################
 	# Description: